alexanderduerk/THBINGEN-SDAM-L1000/README.md

 ### Database Setup

-The API interacts with an SQLite database named l1000.db.
-Ensure this database is correctly set up and contains the necessary tables.
-For this you need to adjust the delivered [SQL-File](l1000.sql) by adding the full csv file paths for each table and run it afterwards.
-Afterwards the sql can be ran with the following code:
+The API interfaces with an SQLite database named l1000.db.
+To ensure the database is properly configured and populated with the required tables, follow these steps:

+1. Prepare the [SQL Script](l1000.sql): Modify the provided [SQL script](l1000.sql) file to include the complete file paths for each CSV data source.
+This step is necessary to correctly reference the data files that will be imported into the database tables.

+2. Execute the [SQL Script](l1000.sql): After adjusting the [SQL script](l1000.sql), execute it to set up and populate the database.
+Use the following command to run the SQL script against the SQLite database:

 ```sql
 l1000.db < l1000.sql